Announcement Trusted Radiation Monitoring Since 1949

 Each radiation badge will contribute to a dose report.
 The analysis of the badge results in the legal dose of record.
 Dose reports also contain a wide array of data for review by an organization's Radiation Safety Office.
 These reports provide detailed information needed to maintain a compliant program at the federal, state, and local levels.

 Dose reports also track each worker's cumulative radiation dose throughout the year.
-This is important as it sheds light on how close an employee’s dose is to the annual applicable radiation dose limit as well as any ALARA notifications (as-low-as-reasonably-achievable as a worker should stay within safe dose limits.
+This is important as it sheds light on how close an employee’s dose is to the annual applicable radiation dose limit as well as any ALARA notifications (as low as reasonably achievable), as a worker should stay within safe dose limits.

 Responsibilities of an RSO

-How To Wear Different Types of Badges
+How to Wear Different Types of Badges

 Whole Body Dosimeter